 Our supplement has been designed to address the most common imbalances that cause hormonal blemishes in women.
-It's at its most effective when combined with a healthy diet and lifestyle, as what you put into your body and how you take care of yourself will have a big impact on your skin and hormones.
+It's at its most effective when combined with a healthy diet and lifestyle, as what you put into your body and how you take care of yourself will have a big impact on your skin.

 The following lifestyle changes will help you get the best result when taking our supplement.